cs3org/OCM-API/IETF-OCM.md

 When OCM API Discovery can occur in preparation of a Share Creation Notification, the Sending Server takes on the 'Discovering Server' role and the Receiving Server plays the role of 'Discoverable Server'.
+For a navigation index of discovery fields, capabilities, and related informative aids, see [Appendix E: Navigation Index](#appendix-e-navigation-index).

 ## Process